BIOPset/v4-contracts/README.md

 Controlled/owned by: DAO.sol.

-Initialization parameters: none.
+Initialization parameters: N/A.

 ### UtilizationRewards.sol

-holds and then disperse funds to traders, settlers, and writers using NativeAssetDenominatedBinaryOptions (but not TokenDenominatedBinaryOptions).
-Designed to be used over multiple "epochs".
-Controlled/owned by SettlementDAO.
-Interfaces with NativeAssetDenominatedBinaryOptions.
-Users call a method on NativeAssetDenominatedBinaryOptions to receive funds from the UtilizationRewards.
-The only direct calls to the UtilizationRewards are made by the Settlement DAO when depositing funds or updating contracts.
+This contract holds and then disperse utilization rewards (in the form of BIOP governance tokens) to traders, settlers, and writers using NativeAssetDenominatedBinaryOptions.sol contract.
+Users call a method on NativeAssetDenominatedBinaryOptions.sol to receive funds from UtilizationRewards.sol.
+The only direct calls to the UtilizationRewards.sol contract are made by the Settlement DAO when depositing funds or updating contracts.

+Utilization Rewards are designed to be dispersed over multiple "epochs".

+Controlled/owned by: DAO.sol.

+Interfaces with: NativeAssetDenominatedBinaryOptions.sol

+**Note:** Token denominated binary options are ineligble for utilization rewards.
+Therefore this contract does not interact with TokenDenominatedBinaryOptions.sol.

-Initialization Parameters: token_ the address of the BIOP token contract, maxEpoch_ the total number of epochs(rounds) the rewards should run for, launchTime how long the initial bonus rewards should last for, epochLength how long(in seconds) each epoch(round) of rewards goes for.
+Initialization parameters: token_ the address of the BIOP token contract, maxEpoch_ the total number of epochs(rounds) the rewards should run for, launchTime how long the initial bonus rewards should last for, epochLength how long(in seconds) each epoch(round) of rewards goes for.

 ### Vesting.sol

 For vesting team tokens over the given period.
-No cliff, once setup only the claimant can call the relevant funds and is able to transfer the claimant roll to other addresses at their discretion.
-Does not interface with other contracts.
+There is no cliff.
+Once setup, only the claimant may call the relevant funds and is able to transfer the claimant roll to other addresses at their discretion.

+Interfaces with: N/A.

-Initialization Parameters: claimant_ the address of the user who will receive the vested tokens, tokenAddress_ the address of the BIOP token contract.
+Initialization parameters: claimant_ the address of the user who will receive the vested tokens, tokenAddress_ the address of the BIOP token contract.

 ### TieredVesting.sol

 For vesting things like UtilizationReward tokens not activated yet.
-No cliff.
-Does not interface with other contracts.
+There is no cliff.

+Interfaces with: N/A.

-Initialization Parameters: claimant_ the address of the user who will receive the vested tokens, tokenAddress_ the address of the BIOP token contract, tiers_ the number of tiers to split the token vesting into, tierLength_ the length(in seconds) of each tier.
+Initialization parameters: claimant_ the address of the user who will receive the vested tokens, tokenAddress_ the address of the BIOP token contract, tiers_ the number of tiers to split the token vesting into, tierLength_ the length(in seconds) of each tier.

 ### Unlock.sol

-For vesting things like LateStageBondingCurve tokens that activate all at once at a specific date.
-Does not interface with other contracts.
+For vesting things like ReserveBondingCurve.sol tokens.
+All tokens vest at the specified date.

+Interfaces with: N/A.

-Initialization Parameters: claimant_ the address of the user who will receive the vested tokens, tokenAddress_ the address of the BIOP token contract.
+Initialization parameters: claimant_ the address of the user who will receive the vested tokens, tokenAddress_ the address of the BIOP token contract.

 ### DelegatedAccessTiers.sol

-used by the DAO to protect access to actions. defines a number of guard functions to check if a user has sufficient endorsement power to call a action.
-Interfaced with by DAO and uses structure of IAccessTiers.
+This contract is used by the DAO to protect access to protocol settings.
+It defines a number of *guard* functions to determine whether a user has received sufficient support of the Settlement DAO (called an "**endorsement**") to upgrade the protocol or change settings/parameters.

+Interfaces with: DAO.sol and uses structure of IAccessTiers.

-Initialization Parameters: none.
+Initialization parameters: none.

 ### TokenDenominatedBinaryOptions/TokenDenominatedBinaryOptions.sol

-TokenDenominatedBinaryOptions based binary options trading.
-Any fees it generates are sent directly to the Treasury.
-Created by TokenDenominatedBinaryOptionsFactory.
-Controlled/owned by the Settlement DAO.
-Interfaces with APP.
+This contract enables token-denominated binary options trading.
+In particular, it allows for ERC-20 token-denominated trading on the Ethereum Network.
+As with NativeAssetDenominatedBinaryOptions.sol, protocol fees accrue to the Treasury.

+Created by: TokenDenominatedBinaryOptionsFactory.sol.

+Controlled/owned by: DAO.sol

+Interfaces with: APP.sol

-Initialization Parameters: name_ the name of the pool token (like Pool ETH), symbol_ the symbol of the pool token(like pETH), token_ the address of the ERC20 token that will be used for this pool(and to buy binary options from it), dao_ the address DAO which will manage this pool, app_ the address of the APP contract to be used with this pool at launch, treasury_ the address of the DAO Treasury contract.
+Initialization parameters: name_ the name of the pool token (like Pool ETH), symbol_ the symbol of the pool token(like pETH), token_ the address of the ERC20 token that will be used for this pool(and to buy binary options from it), dao_ the address DAO which will manage this pool, app_ the address of the APP contract to be used with this pool at launch, treasury_ the address of the DAO Treasury contract.

 ### TokenDenominatedBinaryOptions/TokenDenominatedBinaryOptionsFactory.sol

-Handlles creation of new TokenDenominatedBinaryOptions contracts.
-Controlled/owned by the Settlement DAO.
-Also contains a key value mapping of ERC20 addresses to TokenDenominatedBinaryOptions addresses used by the Settlement DAO to determine if a TokenDenominatedBinaryOptions exists for a arbitrary TokenDenominatedBinaryOptions already.
-Allows deactivation of a TokenDenominatedBinaryOptions address.
+This contract handles the creation of new TokenDenominatedBinaryOptions.sol contracts.

+It contains a key value mapping of ERC20 addresses to TokenDenominatedBinaryOptions addresses used by DAO.sol to determine whether TokenDenominatedBinaryOptions contracts already exist.
+It also controls the deactivation of any particular TokenDenominatedBinaryOptions address.

+Controlled/owned by: DAO.sol.

-Initialization Parameters: none.
+Initialization parameters: none.

 ### interfaces/ITokenDenominatedBinaryOptions.sol

-interface for TokenDenominatedBinaryOptions.
+An interface for TokenDenominatedBinaryOptions.

 ### interfaces/INativeAssetDenominatedBinaryOptions.sol

-interface for NativeAssetDenominatedBinaryOptions.
+An interface for NativeAssetDenominatedBinaryOptions.

 ### interfaces/IAPP.sol

-interface for APP.
+An interface for APP.

 ### interfaces/IUtilizationRewards.sol

-Interface for UtilizationRewards.
+An interface for UtilizationRewards.

 ### interfaces/IRateCalc.sol

-Interface for RateCalcs.
+An interface for RateCalcs.

 ### interfaces/IAccessTiers.sol

-Interface for AccessTiers.
+An interface for AccessTiers.

 ## The Process For Creating BIOPSET Options

+In order to commence the trading on binary options on BIOPset, the Settlement DAO (via DAO.sol) must first determine the appropriate rate-limiting (choose a **RateCalc**) and price providers (**Oracle**).

 ![slide0](./images/the-smart-contract-process-for-creating-biopset-options-0.png)
 ![slide1](./images/the-smart-contract-process-for-creating-biopset-options-1.png)